 In some areas, black-eyed beans (or “cowpeas”) and jalapenos are easy to find fresh at the farmers’ market this time of year.
 If you’re a gardener, chances are good that you’re starting to see tomatoes appear on your own vines.
 If you’re a lover of cilantro, no doubt your window box has a crop just waiting for the harvest.
 Toss in some aromatics and some spices and you’ve got a filling, travel-hearty dish that can be enjoyed as a salad in its own right or as a dip with whole-grain tortilla chips.

 Serve this version of a bean salsa at your next party with tortilla chips or enjoy it as a salad.
-If you can get fresh black-eyed peas, you won’t regret using them.
-Straight out of the pod is the best way to enjoy this southern staple.
+Bean salads are great party food that will become lovely leftovers for the next day’s lunch.

 - 1 small onion, chopped fine

 - ¼ cup chopped fresh cilantro

 - ½ tsp. pepper

 - Toss all ingredients together and serve garnished with cilantro.